mitchthebaker/pycrypt-rest/README.md

 - Then, cd into pycrypt-rest/
 - Then, run the command: source bin/activate
 - Then, install Flask library: bin/pip3 install flask
+- Then, install pyDes: pip install pyDes
-- Lastly, install pip install pyDes
+- Lastly, install PyCrypto: pip install pycrypto

 Running the project: